a

 Authorization from Amazon Web Services

 API Gateway offers several options for handling security.
-One of the ways to authenticate and validate API calls is by using signature version 4 for both REST APIs and WebSocket APIs.
+One way to authenticate and validate API calls is to use signature version 4 for both REST APIs and WebSocket APIs.
 This allows you to grant access to AWS resources through AWS Identity and Access Management (IAM).
 Additionally, bearer tokens such as JWT tokens and SAML assertions can be verified and authorized using AWS Lambda functions.
+To grant users access to your APIs, you can leverage the power of AWS Identity and Access Management (IAM) in conjunction with Amazon Cognito.
+This combination provides a robust security solution.
+If you are using OAuth tokens, API Gateway has native support for OIDC and OAuth2, making integrating with existing authentication systems easier.
+AWS Lambda authenticators can be utilized to meet specific authorization needs.
+With Lambda’s flexibility, you can implement custom authorization rules and policies to meet your unique requirements.

 API Keys for External Developers